Operation Linebacker II: Vietnamese air defense

 At the start of Linebacker II, the air defense missile forces of the Vietnamese People's Army had 36 air defense missile battalions armed with the S-75M Dvina (SA-2 Guideline) missile system; probably half were involved in this operation.
 The SA-2 system was first fielded in 1957 and was a fairly obsolete and cumbersome system by 1972 standards.
 The VPAF had only 71 operational aircraft.
 Of these, only 47 aircraft (31 MiG-21s and 16 MiG-17s) could be used for air combat.
 The MiG-19s were made in China and were not used in combat.
 Only 13 MiG-21 pilots and five MiG-17 pilots were trained for individual night flight in normal and flying in difficult meteorological conditions.
 Of 194 pilots, 75 (about 40 percent) were young.

 Bombings

 Initial phase

 The first three missions of the operation were flown as planned by SAC on three consecutive nights beginning on 18 December 1972.
 On the first night 129 bombers took off, 87 of them from Guam.
-39 support aircraft of the Seventh Air Force, the Navy's Task Force 77 and the Marine Corps supported the bombers by providing F-4 fighter escorts, F-105 Wild Weasel SAM-suppression missions, Air Force EB-66 and Navy EA-6 radar-jamming aircraft, chaff drops, KC-135 refueling aircraft and search and rescue aircraft; the skies were dominated by American airpower to ensure the safety of the aircraft involved in the operation.
-One B-52 bomber pilot flying out of Guam recalled "We took off one airplane a minute out of Guam for hours.
+39 support aircraft of the Seventh Air Force, the Navy's Task Force 77 and the Marine Corps supported the bombers by providing F-4 Phantom fighter escorts, Republic F-105 Thunderchief Wild Weasel SAM-suppression missions, Air Force Douglas EB-66 Destroyer and Navy Grumman EA-6 Prowler radar-jamming aircraft, chaff drops, KC-135 refueling aircraft and search and rescue aircraft; the skies were dominated by American airpower to ensure the safety of the aircraft involved in the operation.
+One B-52 bomber pilot flying out of Guam recalled: "We took off one airplane a minute out of Guam for hours.
 Just on time takeoff after on time takeoff."